cmoralesmx/cmoralesmx.github.io/_posts/2020-10-27-home-network-fully-run-on-linux.md

 - Network-wide AD-blocking based on dnsmasq using the [notracking host-blocklist](https://github.com/notracking/hosts-blocklists)
 - File sharing via the torrent protocol.
 I am usually seeding some GNU/Linux distributions
-- Media streaming of the collection of movies and music
+- Media streaming of the collection of films and music
 - An instance of Redis for doing some test
 <div class="row mt-3 mb-3">
   <div class="col-sm-3"></div>